BM 3992 - FICHE PRODUIT - Electric mixer SEVERIN - Free user manual and instructions

 Protection against wrong input:

-Once a programme has been started, all other control buttons will remain blocked until the baking process has finished, or until the button has been pressed for a minimum of 3 seconds.
+Once a programme has been started, all other control buttons will remain blocked until the baking process has finished, or until the up/down button has been pressed for a minimum of 3 seconds.

 PROGRAMME FUNCTIONS